Scenario Model Predictive Control for Data-based Energy Management in Plug-in Hybrid Electric Vehicles: INTRODUCTION

 \section{INTRODUCTION}

 Plug-in hybrid electric vehicles (PHEVs) have a powertrain that includes an internal combustion engine, an electric motor, and a battery that can be charged from an external source.
-This configuration is typically chosen to obtain the benefits of all-electric propulsion (e.g. zero tailpipe emissions and regenerative braking) with a smaller battery than would be required for an all-electric vehicle, whilst also ensuring that the total range available before a recharge is at a useful level.
+This configuration is typically chosen to obtain the benefits of all-electric propulsion (e.g. zero tailpipe emissions and regenerative braking) with a smaller battery than would be required for an all-electric vehicle, whilst also ensuring that the total combined range available before a recharge is at a useful level.
+The key differentiators between a PHEV and a `mild' hybrid electric vehicle (HEV) are the size of the battery and the charging method: the battery in a HEV is much smaller and cannot be charged from an external source, and is therefore typically only used for regenerative braking and to accelerate the vehicle from stationary.

 Multiple studies have demonstrated that the the energy consumption (and consequently, the range) of a PHEV is strongly determined by the controller that allocates the driver's power demand to the engine and motor (a comprehensive review of control methods is provided in \cite{Martinez}).
 A simple strategy is to allocate all of the power demand to the motor until the battery is empty, and then only use the motor to regeneratively brake and start the vehicle from a standstill until the end of the journey.
 However, blended strategies, where power is delivered from both sources simultaneously and the fraction delivered from each is varied throughout the journey, are potentially much more effective.
 In particular, optimization-based strategies, where the power allocation is determined using numerical optimization of a mathematical representation of the powertrain can considerably reduce fuel consumption without affecting total battery discharge.
 Many approaches to optimization-based energy management have been considered, including dynamic programming \cite{Moura}, Pontryagin's minimum principle \cite{Stockar}, equivalent consumption minimization strategy \cite{Sciarretta}, and model predictive control (MPC) \cite{Sun}.